 I’m an award-winning journalist.
 I’ve covered the stuff Toronto City Council does for eight years.
 I was the first person to start fact-checking Mayor Rob Ford’s claim to have saved Toronto one billion dollars, a fact-check that drew international attention.
 I track Council votes so you know what your city councillor is up to.
 After starting as an independent blogger, my work appeared in Metro News for six straight years.
-I contribute City Hall analysis to the Toronto Star and CBC Toronto.
+I currently contribute a weekly City Hall column to the Toronto Star, and make occasional radio and television appearances with CBC Toronto.

 City Hall Watcher comes to your inbox (and also the web) every Monday, right around 5 p.m.
 It includes deep dives into the reports on Council’s agenda, providing much-needed context for whatever the hell it is politicians in this city are trying to do.

 You’ll learn about evolving transit plans.
 You’ll stay informed about the city’s budget process.
 You’ll see so many charts you might literally email me and ask me to, please, stop sending you charts.
 You’ll be sick of the charts.
 But the charts will continue.

 You can sign up for City Hall Watcher for just six bucks a month, plus tax.
 An annual subscription is even cheaper — just $60 a year, plus tax.
 The newsletter is managed by Substack and payments are securely processed by the experts at Stripe.Subscribe

 City Hall Watcher subscribers include mayors, city councillors, senior level staff at City Hall, provincial and federal representatives and hundreds of other engaged GTA residents who use this newsletter to stay informed.
 In addition to news and analysis, readers also get access to these regular features: